worshamweb/simple-kubernetes-cluster/README.md

    - Password: (from the command above)
    - Note: You will see a browser warning about the self-signed certificate.
 This is expected and you can safely proceed.

-## Key Components Explained

-### ConfigMaps and Secrets

-**ConfigMaps** are Kubernetes resources used to store non-confidential configuration data in key-value pairs.
-They allow you to:
-- Decouple configuration from container images
-- Store configuration files, command-line arguments, environment variables
-- Update configuration without rebuilding container images

-In this prototype, we use a ConfigMap to store NGINX configuration settings.

-**Secrets** are similar to ConfigMaps but are specifically designed for storing sensitive information like:
-- API keys
-- Passwords
-- TLS certificates
-- OAuth tokens

-In this prototype, we use a Secret to store a demo API key and database password.
-The Secret is mounted as environment variables in the NGINX container.

-### Helm and ArgoCD

-**Helm** is a package manager for Kubernetes that allows you to:
-- Define, install, and upgrade complex Kubernetes applications
-- Use pre-packaged "charts" (bundles of Kubernetes resources)
-- Manage releases and rollbacks
-- Parameterize deployments with values

-In this prototype, we use the Helm provider in Terraform to deploy ArgoCD from its official chart.

-**ArgoCD** is a GitOps continuous delivery tool for Kubernetes that:
-- Automates the deployment of applications from Git repositories
-- Ensures the deployed state matches the desired state in Git
-- Provides a web UI for visualizing application deployments
-- Supports multiple environments and promotion workflows

-In this prototype, ArgoCD is deployed as a basic installation that you can use to explore GitOps principles.

-## Learning Notes

-This project demonstrates:
-- Basic Terraform structure and AWS resource creation
-- EKS cluster configuration with managed node groups
-- Networking setup for Kubernetes on AWS
-- Using the Kubernetes provider in Terraform to deploy applications
-- Configuration management with ConfigMaps and Secrets
-- Package management with Helm
-- GitOps principles with ArgoCD
-- Infrastructure as Code best practices

-## EKS Requirements

-Note that EKS has certain requirements that cannot be bypassed:
-- Subnets must be in at least two different Availability Zones
-- Control plane needs multi-AZ for high availability
-- Worker nodes can be in a single AZ to minimize costs

 ## Clean Up

 ### Terminate Port-Forwarding Processes